 Park your funds

 While it may be tempting to spend some of your redundancy payment on paying off debts or purchasing new items, you should remain as financially flexible as possible during this period of transition, while you consider the next steps in your life.
 Consider placing unused leave, long service leave and tax-free redundancy payments into a cash management account that offers a regular payment facility (this acts like income).
+It's also important to understand how your payment will be taxed.

 Set a budget